Australia Mortgage Calculator (with Extra Repayment)

 In short, yes, you do.
 Sometimes.

 There are two reasons for this.
-The first reason is minor, the second is more impactful but depends on the lender.
+The first reason is minor, and the second is more impactful but depends on the lender.

 Interest is calculated daily on your loan balance, and by paying weekly or fortnightly, you are consistently paying earlier than if you made monthly payments.
 You can use our mortgage calculator to see the difference by switching between the repayment frequency.